 As of July 28, 2021, Tether had a market capitalization of around US $62 billion, or slightly more than half of the $117 billion market capitalization of all stablecoins worldwide.
 USD Coin, the second-largest stable crypto boom, had a market capitalization of around $27 billion in 2021.

 Stablecoins have the advantage of being able to be used with blockchain-based smart contracts, which, unlike traditional contracts, do not require legal permission to be executed.
 The software code automatically determines the terms of the agreement, as well as how and when money will be transferred.
 Stablecoins are programmable in ways that dollars are not.
-Smart contracts enable stablecoins to be used in lending, payments, insurance, prediction markets, and decentralised autonomous organisations (companies that operate with little or no human intervention).
+Smart contracts enable stablecoins to be used in lending, payments, insurance, prediction markets, and decentralized autonomous organizations (companies that operate with little or no human intervention).

 Adoption of New Money Forms

 The rising popularity of stablecoins in cryptocurrency ---The boom will be a major driving force behind the widespread adoption of stable cryptocurrencies as a mainstream medium of everyday transactions and other applications.
-While many stablecoins are claims on the issuing institution or its underlying assets, and many also provide face-value redemption guarantees (a coin purchased for 10 euros can be exchanged for a 10-euro note, just like a bank account), government support is lacking.
+While many stablecoins are claims on the issuing institution or its underlying assets, and may also provide face-value redemption guarantees (a coin purchased for 10 euros can be exchanged for a 10-euro note, just like a bank account), government support is lacking.
 Trust must be built privately by backing coin issuance with safe and liquid assets.
-In most cases, the settlement method is a decentralised stablecoin based on the blockchain model.
+In most cases, the settlement method is a decentralized stablecoin based on the blockchain model.

 The strength of stablecoins as a mode of payment is their attractiveness.
 Low prices, global reach, and speed all have enormous potential benefits.
-Furthermore, unlike banks' proprietary currencies, stablecoins Because of their open architecture, they may enable smooth crypto payment systems for blockchain-based assets and can be embedded into digital apps.
+Furthermore, unlike banks' proprietary currencies, stablecoins Because of their open architecture may enable smooth crypto payment systems for blockchain-based assets and can be embedded into digital apps.

-Economic Markets that are Competitive
+Economic Markets that Are Competitive

 Stablecoins, by definition, increase the competitiveness of economic markets.
-Rather than relying on centralised banking, fintech companies can create their own stablecoin, facilitate transactions with an ACH API, and send money internationally.
+Rather than relying on centralized banking, fintech companies can create their own stablecoin, facilitate transactions with an ACH API, and send money internationally.
 Stablecoins are gaining popularity as a means of exchange.
 Because of their ease of use for foreign transfers, stablecoins make sense for cross-border crypto payment systems and global remittances.

 The Office of the Comptroller of the Currency has also approved the use of stablecoins by banks alongside CBDCs, indicating that stablecoins have the potential to be established and their market regulated by federal financial regulators.
-While This may reduce the decentralised nature of stablecoins, but it also increases public interest in stablecoin use and promotes competitive economic marketplaces.
+While This may reduce the decentralized nature of stablecoins, it also increases public interest in stablecoin use and promotes competitive economic marketplaces.

-Decentralized banking enables more financial institutions to operate without a centralised physical presence.
+Decentralized banking enables more financial institutions to operate without a centralized physical presence.
 In order to maintain financial compliance, these institutions rely on third-party partners to provide security, financial compliance, and the ability to outsource and mitigate risk.
 More cash Because of open banking, more people have access to more money.
 More people than ever before have internet access.
-As access levels rise, more people will be able to purchase digital currencies, find innovative ways to escape poverty, and avoid the constraints imposed by national fiat currencies.
+As access levels rise, more people will be able to purchase digital currencies, find innovative ways to escape poverty and avoid the constraints imposed by national fiat currencies.